GirishSengerVerma/SCIoT/mqtt-broker/README.md

 `mosquitto -h` in a terminal.

 ## Configure Firewall
+TODO: Is this needed if we run everything on local machine?
-Make sure that the fireall on your OS allows incoming traffic on the following ports used for MQTT transport:
+Make sure that the fireall on your OS allows incoming traffic on the following port used for MQTTS transport:
 - 8883
-- 9883

 ## Server Key
 Make sure that the `server.key` file is placed inside the `certs` directory.
 Also note that due to using TLS host checking,